tomplucinski/RecipEasyUI/README.md

 # RecipEasyUI

 ## Getting started
-Clone this repository to your local machine and cd into the RecipEasyUI directory then run `npm install`.
+Clone this repository to your local machine and cd into the RecipEasyUI directory then run `make install`.
 ## Prerequisites
 You must have `node` and `npm` installed on your machine.
 ## Installing